LiskHQ/lisk-docs/docs/about-lisk/fees.md

 ```

 :::note
-`tx_compressed_size` is an estimation on the size the transaction will occupy in blobs.
+`tx_compressed_size` is an estimation of the size that a transaction will occupy in blobs.
 The divisor of 16 represents the storage savings of using blobs vs calldata.

-The "L1 Gas used by txn" field of transaction details in [blockcsout](https://blockscout.lisk.com/) contains the `tx_compressed_size` multiplied by 16 (i.e., the calldata size).
+The "L1 Gas used by txn" field of transaction details in [Blockscout](https://blockscout.lisk.com/) contains the `tx_compressed_size` multiplied by 16 (i.e., the `calldata` size).
 :::

 Next, the two scalars are applied to the base fee and blob base fee parameters to compute a weighted gas price multiplier.